tgasla/rl-cloudsimplus/README.md

 ### 3. Start application
 `docker compose up`

-* You can also build manager image when starting application using:
+* You can also build manager image adding the `--build flag` to the `docker compose` command

+* If you want to see only the manager output use:
-`docker compose up --build`
+  `docker compose manager run`

-* If you want the manager image to have NVIDIA GPU access use:
+* If you want the manager image to have NVIDIA GPU access add the following flag to the `docker compose` command `--profile gpu`

+### 4. Stop application
-  `docker compose up --profile gpu`
+`docker compose down`

 ## Acknowledgements